cyber-dojo/cyber-dojo/docs/how-to-contribute-to-server.md

-# contributing to cyber-dojo's server
+# Contributing to cyber-dojo's server

+:+1::tada: Thanks :tada::+1:

 First, setup and learn how run a local cyber-dojo server.
 Please read and follow [these instructions](https://blog.cyber-dojo.org/2014/09/setting-up-your-own-cyber-dojo-server.html).
 They tell you how to:
 - install the main cyber-dojo bash script used to control your server.